North Rocks: Sport and recreation

-Public services in the suburb include a number of large reserves (such as Hunts Creek Reserve, which features Balaka Falls, a scenic waterfall), sporting facilities, a community centre, and a number of schools, and an active Rotary and Lions clubs as well as Scout & Girl Guide groups.
+Public services in the suburb include a number of large reserves, sporting facilities, a community centre, and a number of schools, and an active Rotary and Lions clubs as well as Scout & Girl Guide groups.
 North Rocks also boasts Muirfield Golf Club, a picturesque and parkland style 18-hole Golf Course and club facilities on Barclay Road.
 There are also local softball, soccer, rugby clubs and the Murri-Yanna Track in Bidjigal Reserve which can be accessed from Whitbread Place.
 North Rocks was also the host to the 1976 Skateboard Winter Olympics.

 Parks and reserves

-North Rocks features a number of parks and reserves, such as the Bidjigal Reserve, which includes a towering eucalypt forest, weathered sandstone cliffs, sparkling creeks and sheltered rainforest gullies which surrounds the north and west periphery of the North Rocks border.
+North Rocks features a number of parks and reserves, such as Hunts Creek Reserve, which features Balaka Falls, a scenic waterfall.
+Bidjigal Reserve, which includes a towering eucalypt forest, weathered sandstone cliffs, sparkling creeks and sheltered rainforest gullies, surrounds the north and west periphery of the North Rocks border.
 Fauna includes koala, swamp wallaby, echidna, sugar gliders and eastern water dragon.
 Platypus were regularly seen up until the installation of the sewer in the mid-1970s, but none since.
 The diversity of birds is well known in Bidjigal Reserve with 127 species being documented.
 Rare insectivorous species such as wrens and thornbills have been recorded and the more common species of kookaburras and crimson rosellas seem to be doing well.
 In recent years, there has also been an increase in numbers of sulphur-crested cockatoos and rainbow lorikeets.
 The powerful owl, Australia's largest owl also breeds in the reserve and can be heard hooting throughout North Rocks at night.
 Many of these bird species can be seen throughout North Rocks.